All Recipes/ Everyday Meals/ Kids Food/ Latest Posts

 Easy, Gluten-Free Chicken Schnitzel

-If you ask me what food I ate the most growing up and what I eat the most when I go home to my parents, the answer has to be chicken schnitzel.
-That’s how we call it in Romania, and I guess here in the US is mainly known as breaded chicken.
+If you ask me what food I ate most growing up in Romania—or what I crave the most when I visit my parents—it’s definitely chicken schnitzel.
+We simply call it snițel, and while in the U.S. it’s known as breaded chicken cutlets, for me it’s so much more: it’s comfort food.

 Gluten free chicken schnitzel